sjahnn/PRANA/README.md

 # PRANA

 PRANA: A Pseudo-Value Regression Approach for Differential Network Analysis of Co-Expression Data <br />
-Submitted to *Bioinformatics* for consideration.
+Submitted for consideration for publication in *Bioinformatics*.
 </br>